LINBIT/windrbd/README.md

 contents of one block device over a network to (up to 31) other nodes.

 WinDRBD is based on DRBD 9.
-It was originally started by Korean company Mantech and later resigned by Johannes Thoma for Linbit to match more closely the Linux device model.
+It was originally started by Korean company Mantech and later redesigned by Johannes Thoma for Linbit to match more closely the Linux device model.
 In particular the DRBD devices are not stacked over existing Windows devices (like Mantech WDRBD does it) but creates DRBD devices upon creation with